Fire Safety in the Office – Why So Important?

 Also, there are a few high technology gadgets that are available these days, for example the heat map control systems which could be installed at critical high load points to detect overheating and alert the necessary stakeholders if required.

-We supply, install and maintain fire extinguishers in Luton, Bedford, Aylesbury, Northampton and Milton Keynes so if you would like to know more about the best safety measures you can take against the risk of fire, call us today at Fire & Electrical Safety Ltd and arrange for one of our fire risk assessors to come and see you.
+We supply, install and maintain fire extinguishers in Luton, Bedford, Aylesbury, Northampton and Milton Keynes so if you would like to know more about the best safety measures you can take against the risk of fire, call us today at Fire and Electrical Safety Ltd and arrange for one of our fire risk assessors to come and see you.